Experience the best of La Herradura

 La Herradura - A Nature Lovers Paradise

-** Trail from Playa Cantarriján (La Herrdura) to Playa Canuelo
+** Trail from Playa CantarrijĂĄn (La Herrdura) to Playa Canuelo

 La Herradura is the perfect place to holiday and it caters to all types, those who want to get physically active and those who just want to relax...
-Here are the top 4 things to do in La Herradura.1.
-Scuba Diving
+Here are 8 amazing things to do in La Herradura.

-The Western end of La Herradura is part of the 'Paraje de los Acantilados de Maro & Cerro Gordo', this is a Nationally protected park that runs between the towns of Maro and La Herradura.
-Because a large portion of the park remains below sea level, there is a huge variety of interesting sea life to observe.
-Some of the cliff caves are also favored locations for scuba.
+The western end of La Herradura is part of the 'Paraje de los Acantilados de Maro & Cerro Gordo', a nationally protected park that runs between the towns of Maro and La Herradura.
+Since much of the park is below sea level, there is a wide variety of interesting marine life to be seen.
+Some of the underwater caves are also popular dive sites.

-The two most popular beaches for scuba in La Herradura are Playa Berengueles, which is just outside of the Marina del Este, and Playa La Herradura, the towns longest beach.
+The two most popular beaches for scuba diving in La Herradura are Playa Berengueles, next to Marina del Este, and Playa La Herradura, the longest beach in the town.

 ** Kayaking through the Cerro Gordo Reserve